 The top section has two basic portions.
 First, select the number of extra pages you need.
-Check the 48 pages if you want that number otherwise you will automatically receive 24 pages.
+Check the 48 pages if you want that number; otherwise, you will automatically receive 24 pages.
 The rest of the top section is for personal information.
 The applicant should NOT fill out the small section in the upper right-hand corner.

 Provide your full name, date, and place of birth, sex, social security number, primary phone number, email address, mailing, and permanent address.

-The next section should be filled out and importantly should include emergency contact information in case you are in need of assistance while overseas but unable to reach out yourself for any reason.
-Note, the travel plans section should be filled out if you have immediate travel plans otherwise you may indicate n/a which means not applicable.
+The following section should be filled out and, importantly should include emergency contact information in case you are in need of assistance while overseas but unable to reach out yourself for any reason.
+Note, the travel plans section should be filled out if you have immediate travel plans otherwise, you may indicate n/a, which means not applicable.

 The last part of the form requires your signature.
 Part of that bottom section is for issuing office use and should be left blank.
 We have colored that section red for your convenience.
 It is white on the actual form.

 2. Gather Supporting Documents.

 Just two items are needed to send along with the application.
 One is your current passport; the other is payment to cover the fee.
 The current fee to add pages is $82 and covers routine service that takes up to 6 weeks for completion.

 To expedite the process and get your passport back faster, another $60 will be required.
-Payment types accepted are checks (personal, cashiers, certified and travelers) or money orders (U.S. Postal, international or currency exchange) payable to “Department of State.”
+Payment types accepted are checks (personal, cashiers, certified, and travelers) or money orders (U.S. Postal, international, or currency exchange) payable to the “Department of State.”

-(If you need passport pages added to your book quicker than 2 weeks, you’ll have to make an appointment with a regional processing agency or use a registered expediter to add pages in 24 to 48 hours.
+(If you need passport pages added to your book quicker than two weeks, you’ll have to make an appointment with a regional processing agency or use a registered expediter to add pages in 24 to 48 hours.

 3. Package and Send.